tamizhvendan/honeyeql/README.md

 As the query syntax is made up of Clojure's data structures, we can construct it **dynamically** at runtime.

-HoneyEQL transforms the EQL into single efficient SQL and query the database using [next.jdbc](https://github.com/seancorfield/next-jdbc).
+HoneyEQL transforms the EQL into single efficient SQL and queries the database using [next.jdbc](https://github.com/seancorfield/next-jdbc).

 ## Documentation